-In short, there are a number of reasons why current biomathematical models of fatigue may fail to predict safety outcomes.
+In short, there are several reasons why current biomathematical models of fatigue may fail to predict safety outcomes.
 The majority fail to take account of the fact that the peak of the circadian rhythm in the risk of accidents and injuries occurs rather earlier than that in fatigue.
 They all also fail to model the chronic components of fatigue and risk, which would now appear to account for a large majority of the increased risk of accidents and injuries associated with abnormal work schedules.
-This chronic component will reflect on a large number of factors including deterioration in health associated with abnormal work schedules and a wide range of individual factors.
+This chronic component will reflect on many factors including deterioration in health associated with abnormal work schedules and a wide range of individual factors.